About Cheesy Herb Stuffing

 Step 6 – Spray a 9×13 baking dish with cooking spray, then pour in the prepared stuffing.
 Sprinkle the top with more cheddar cheese.

 Cheesy Herb Stuffing

-A traditional herb stuffing made with crispy french bread, cheddar cheese, tender onions, celery, and carrots, plus an extra dose of herbs.
-An easy and cost-effective side dish for any big dinner or event.
+A traditional herb stuffing made with crispy french bread, cheddar cheese, tender veggies, and an extra dose of herbs.
+A simple side dish for holiday dinners.

 In a skillet over medium-high heat, warm olive oil.
 Add onions to skillet and season with salt and pepper, to taste.
 Cook uncovered, stirring frequently, until onions are translucent and fragrant, about 8-10 minutes.

 Add celery and carrots to skillet and cook, stirring frequently, until carrots are tender, about another 15-20 minutes.